JaberHaisan/yt-dlp-playlist-downloader/README.md

 My own custom script for downloading youtube playlists.

-For playlist items, press enter if you want to download the whole playlist.
-Otherwise, enter the videos you want downloaded like list slicing in python (for e.g 1:20:2 downloads every 2nd video up to the 20th video, just : downloads every video).
+Enter the videos you want downloaded like list slicing in python (for e.g 1:20:2 downloads every 2nd video up to the 20th video, just : downloads every video).

 Current options: